-- 1. Complete each sequential nursing course with a minimum grade of "C" - 2.
-Have no more than one nursing course with final a grade of "D" or "F" - 3.
-Maintain at least a 2.0 cumulative GPA throughout the Nursing Program - 4.
-Demonstrate Good Professional Character as defined by the BON
+- 1. Completing each sequential nursing course with a minimum grade of "C" - 2.
+Have no more than two nursing courses with final grades of "D" or "F" - Maintaining at least a 2.0 cumulative GPA throughout the Nursing Program - 4.
+Demonstrating Good Professional Character as defined by the BON